-We strongly encourage the inclusion of combined or individual letters of support from organizations who applicants will be partnering with.
+We strongly encourage the inclusion of combined or individual letters of support from partnering organizations.
 These can be included in the application as supplementary materials.

 Measuring Impact

 Evaluation is a key component of any project.
 Applicants must describe the anticipated impact of their project and how they plan to evaluate its success.
 Impact can be measured quantitatively and/or qualitatively.